Asefeoluwa/HRDataset/README.md

 ## Understanding the Syntax of this project.

 1.)
-Each query begins with a comment about the purpores of the query.
+Each query begins with a comment about the purpose of the query.
 Then ends with a comment about the results of the query.

     --comment